 From plantar fasciitis to shin splints, bunions to metatarsalgia, custom orthotics help correct a number of common foot and lower limb problems to relieve pain and improve your quality of life.
-Dr. Lagdaan can determine which custom orthotic is right for you, based on your condition, history and a thorough examination.
-At Lincoln Foot and Ankle Center, Dr. Lagdaan performs gait analysis with MetaScan to evaluate the biomechanical issues that are causing foot and ankle pain.
-Dr. Lagdaan may also prescribe special cushioning, padding and coverings to address your needs in order to enhance performance, prevent ailments, correct alignment or accommodate you.
-Dr. Lagdaan uses a lab called FootMaxx to manufacture her custom orthotics.
+Dr. Lagdaan and Dr. Hoffmann can determine which custom orthotic is right for you, based on your condition, history and a thorough examination.
+At Lincoln Foot and Ankle Center, we perform gait analysis with MetaScan to evaluate the biomechanical issues that are causing foot and ankle pain.
+Our doctors may also prescribe special cushioning, padding and coverings to address your needs in order to enhance performance, prevent ailments, correct alignment or accommodate you.
+At Lincoln Foot & Ankle Center, we use a lab called FootMaxx to manufacture our custom orthotics.
 Take a virtual tour of the high tech lab here!

 The foot is the foundation of your body.
 A strong, stable, and biomechanically efficient foot is paramount for total body health.
 The alignment or support you receive from your custom made orthotics can help relieve pain or enhance your performance.